plblum/jivs/README.md

 ```
 Let’s go through this type.

 -	`services` – Always takes a `ValidationServices object`, which is rich with services for dependency injection and factories.
 You will need to do a bunch to configure this, but don’t worry, we’ve got a code snippet to inject into your app to assist.
-(Described later.)
+(Described below.)
 -	`valueHostDescriptors` – Already previously described.
 However, we haven’t mentioned including `NonInputValueHost classes` for data that isn’t associated with an Input field. `ValueHosts` expose values to validation, and some of those values may not come from editable elements.
 One use-case is taking value from a property on the Model that is used for comparisons.
 There are several other use-cases described later.
 -	`savedState` and `SavedValueHostStates` – `ValidationManager` knows how to offload its stateful data to the application.
 If you want to retain state, you’ll capture the latest states using the `OnStateChanged` and `OnValueHostStateChanged` events, and pass the values back into these two Config properties when you recreate it.
 -	`onStateChanged` and `onValueHostStateChanged` must be setup if you maintain the states.
 They supply a copy of the states for you to save.
 -	`onValueChanged` notifies you when a `ValueHost` had its value changed.
 -	`onInputValueChanged` notifies you when an `InputValueHost` had its Input Value changed.
 -	`onValidated` and `onValueHostValidated` notifies you after a `validate function` completes, providing the results.
+<a name="validationservices"></a>

-## Configuring the ValidationServices
+## ValidationServices
 The `ValidationServices class` supports the operations of Validation with services and factories, which of course means you can heavily customize Jivs through the power of interfaces and dependency injection.

 `ValidationServices` is where we register new `Conditions` and classes to help work with all of the data types you might have in your Model.
 None of those classes are prepopulated (so that you are not stuck with classes that you won't use).
 So let’s get them setup.